eduNEXT/xblock-content-restrictions/README.rst

 2. Select **Content Restrictions** from the list.
 3. Configure the component as needed.

-There are four restriction options that can be applied to the content:
+Four restriction options can be applied to the content:

 - **No Restriction**: The content is always available.
 - **IP Whitelist**: The content is only available to users with an IP address that matches the specified list.
 For this restriction, you need to specify a list of IP addresses.
 - **Password**: The content is only available to users who enter the specified password.
 For this restriction, you need to specify a password.
 - **Secure Exam Browser (SEB)**: The content is only available to users who access the course using the Secure Exam Browser.

-These restrictions are applied to the children of the Content Restrictions component.
-So in the Author View, you can add any other component as a child of the Content Restrictions component, and the restrictions will be applied to that component.
+These restrictions are applied to children in the Content Restrictions component.
+So in the Author View, you can add any other component as a child of the Content Restrictions component and the restrictions will be applied to that component.

 View from the Learning Management System (LMS)
 **********************************************

-When a learner accesses the course, the Content Restrictions component will be displayed as a message indicating the restriction that applies to the content and the action that the learner needs to take to access the content.
+When a learner accesses the course, the Content Restrictions component will be displayed as a message indicating the restriction that applies to the content and the action the learner needs to take to access the content.

 Experimenting with this XBlock in the Workbench
 ************************************************